 The incentives under this package will be granted by the Ministry of Industry and Technology and only to the qualifying manufacturing investments.
-The applications should be done by the investors until 31 December 2020.

 The recently announced incentive programme covers 23 comparatively distressed cities.
 There are minimum investment amounts for different investment areas within these 23 cities in the scope this incentive programme.